Stee-T/NARMAX/README.md

 - Documentation and supplementary examples
 - Non-linear analysis tools

-Just submit a pull request and we'll chat!
-I'll be adding auto-formatting rules for linters in the future.
+Please open a pull request with a clear description of the change and relevant tests.
+We may request revisions for style, correctness, or maintainability.

 ## Licensing
-The rFOrLSR library is licensed under the [3-Clause BSD License](https://opensource.org/license/BSD-3-clause/) with Copyright (c) 2023-2024 to Stéphane J.P.S.
+The NARMAX library is licensed under the [3-Clause BSD License](https://opensource.org/license/BSD-3-clause/) with Copyright (c) 2023-2026 to Stéphane J.P.S.
 Thunus.
+By submitting a contribution, you agree that your submission may be incorporated into this project under the same license, and that you have the right to submit it.

 This library is thus open-source and free in all senses of the word: Free as in usable without any payment and free in the sense of "this is a free country and I do what I want", \*\**eagle screeching in the background as I wipe a tear of joy from my eyes shimmering from hope while the summer wind gently caresses my hair with soft whispers of boundless possibilities*\*\*.

+## Comment on AI Submissions
+Any form of AI-assisted or AI-Agent submission are welcome: bug reports, contributing Unit Tests, Code, docs, etc..
+However, as for human contributors, the account submitting the PR / bug report is responsible and will be banned if low quality trash is repeatedly submitted.